lucakim27/mykoreandish/readme.md

 ### Frameworks
 - **Python Flask**: A lightweight web framework for building the backend and handling API requests.
-- **Firebase**: A NoSQL cloud database for storing user data, dish ratings, and selections.

 ### Deployment
 - **Render**: Cloud platform used for hosting the web app.